wxhdh/Crop-GPA-2.0/README.md

-# Crop-GPA 2.0：a pre-trained framework for crop genotype-phenotype associations prediction
+# Crop-GPA 2.0: A pre-trained framework with multi-scale fusion for crop genotype-phenotype association prediction

 ## Introduction